Yuhao93/Konami/README.md

 ```

 Then, whenever the user inputs the specified sequence (by default the konami code), your callback function
 is called.
 You can use any arbitrary length sequence.
-All letters and numbers, direction keys, shift, control ('ctrl'), and enter are supported.
+All letters and numbers, direction keys, shift, space, control ('ctrl'), and enter are supported.